 This bird is diurnal and spends most of its day perching with some time spent hunting.
 While perching they spend most of their time preening with some time spent sunning.

 1982 saw just 21 birds found.
-US Fish and Wildlife, California department of Fish & Game, the San Diego Zoo and Wild Animal Park along with the Los Angeles Zoo decided to begin a captive breeding program.
+US Fish and Wildlife, California department of Fish & Game, the San Diego Zoo and Wild Animal Park (now the San Diego Zoo Safari Park) along with the Los Angeles Zoo decided to begin a captive breeding program.